-Sexual harassment is defined as sexually oriented remarks, behavior or jokes that make you uncomfortable.
-Your responsibility is to clearly indicate to the offender that the remarks, behavior, etc. are not welcome and are offensive to you.
-This is not an easy thing to do, but you must make it clear to the people who are making you uncomfortable that this is the case.
-If it does not stop, you need to report the offensive activity to an adult such as the counselor, a teacher, a principal or the Compliance and Nondiscrimination Specialist/Title IX Coordinator.
+Sexual harassment is defined as sexually oriented remarks, behaviors, or jokes that make a student uncomfortable.
+A student's responsibility is to clearly indicate that the remarks, behaviors, etc. are not welcome and are offensive to you.
+This is not an easy thing to do, but a student must make it clear to the people who are making you uncomfortable that this is the case.
+If it does not stop, the offensive activity needs to be reported to an adult such as a counselor, a teacher, a principal, or the Nondiscrimination Specialist (Cheryl Birkey-see contact info on pg.
+17).